AayushSameerShah/Google-Data-Analytics-Certificate/README.md

 I have made this book by doing some pretty highlighting and tried to write in clear way, but actually while writing, it wasn't in my mind that I am making this for everyone so the language **might be harsh** somewhere.

+In the last folder, you will find the files of the **`final project`** from this certificate program.
+I have put a lot of work to make it.
+Even there is a presentation - please check it out!

 ### 📖 How to Read?
 I have *split the folders* in neat way and *course-wise*.
 All folders are having the *week-wise* book pages in the `.pdf` format.
 I recommend you to **download them** and then read.
 Which might cost you `~150 MB` of data.
 The pages are captured in the chronological order so you will feel it like a story being told about data analysis!